Parvxbhargava/QR_project/README.md

 # QR_project
-A site to converts links into QR codes.
+A site to convert a link into a QR code.